|The Frankfurt-Tipp rating:|

-When the reserved Martin (Nicholas Reinke) gets to know the impulsive Isabel (Claudia Eisinger), he quickly gets enthusiastic about her.
-Isabel is a woman who fights for her convictions and meets her fellow men with disarming honesty.
+When the reserved Martin (Nicholas Reinke) meets the impulsive Isabel (Claudia Eisinger), he is quickly smitten by her.
+For Isabel is a woman who fights for her convictions and meets those around her with disarming honesty.
 She, on the other hand, has little to do with the dreamer Martin at first.
-Only when she finds out that he is working on a fantastic play does a long conversation develop between the two, followed by a deep friendship.
-No matter whether Isabel is in town or once again in a remote place struggling to make the world a better place, the two are now one heart and one soul.
+It is only when she finds out that he is working on a fantastic play that the two develop first a long conversation and then a deep friendship.
+No matter if Isabel is in the city or once again in a remote place fighting to make the world a little better, the two are from then on one heart and soul.
 They talk about everything and are each other's closest confidants.
-But there is one thing they have never talked about before: their feelings towards each other.
-When Isabel wants to go to Mail for three years and kisses Martin goodbye, he realises that he must act now.
-He reveals his feelings to a completely bewildered Isabel at the check-in desk.
-Martin, completely overwhelmed by his declaration of love, leaves it in the departure hall and sets out to board the plane.
+But there is one thing they have never talked about before: their feelings for each other.
+When Isabel wants to go to Mail for three years and kisses Martin goodbye, he realizes that he absolutely has to act now.
+At the departure desk he reveals his feelings to a completely stunned Isabel.
+She leaves Martin in the departure hall, completely overwhelmed by his declaration of love, and sets about boarding the plane.
 But then she learns that the departure is delayed by several hours.
-Enough time to settle things with Martin.
-But first Isabel has to admit what she really feels for her best friend…
+Enough time, then, to sort things out with Martin.
+But to do so, Isabel must first admit to herself how she really feels about her best friend.

-Nevertheless there are some elements that stand in the way of a thoroughly positive overall impression.
-Just like its main characters, the film tries to be a bit cramped, unadapted and doesn't follow the rules of common romantic comedies.
-At the same time, however, completely worn out clichés are repeatedly used, which are simply completely unnecessary.
-Of course, the taxi driver must be a rough Berliner, who in the end shows a big heart.
-Of course, the hardened officials have to speak with a Bavarian accent, while the main characters all speak High German.
-And of course artists always have a bottle of wine at home, while the fridge is more or less empty.
-The way Martin and Isabel miss each other again and again is anything but original.
+Netheless, there are also some elements that stand in the way of a consistently positive overall impression.
+For example, the film, just like its main characters, tries to be a bit too uptight, non-conformist and just not follow the rules of common romantic comedies.
+At the same time, however, there are always completely worn out clichés that are just completely unnecessary.
+Of course the taxi driver has to be a gruff Berliner who shows a big heart in the end.
+Of course the obdurate officials have to speak with a Bavarian accent, while the main characters all speak High German.
+And of course artists always have a bottle of wine at home while the fridge is more or less empty.
+Also, the way Martin and Isabel keep missing each other, sometimes just barely, is anything but original.